Rocky Mountain National Park Backcountry Skiing by Mike Soucy

 Backcountry Skiing Snoqualmie Pass, Pleasant Surprises in Big Terrain

-Buy or rent Snoqualmie
+Buy Snoqualmie

 It’s my first time in the Cascade Mountains on skis, and the forecast is for rain.
 Or more specifically, the forecast was for the morning’s snowfall to turn into rain mid-day.
 As we skin past Source Lake, the group of locals keeps nervously talking about how the snow may turn into rain any minute.
 Their anxiety is contagious and I start to look up for any sign of rain too.
 Unlike these guys, I’m not used to this ritual of watching the thermometer dance around the “zero celcius line” like a roulette ball bouncing around your chosen number.